 A republic with two legislative bodies Slovenia shares borders with Italy to the west, Austria to the north, Hungary to the east and Croatia to the south.
 The country has warm summers and cold winters with skiing conditions perfect from December to March.
-Perhaps an unlikely footballing destination, it is one that has left a recent mark upon European football.

 Today Slovenia can perhaps be regarded as the most European of the former Yugoslav states.